kawaiianxiety/kawaiianxiety/README.md

 ### I'm stable in my instability
 #### Welcome to my profile, username!
 My name is Stasia, I'm from the north of the Russia, but now live in Saint-Petersburg.
 I study web-design, frontent and system administration.
-Also I draw, play MOBA and work with my therapist.
+Also I draw, write some novels, and work with my therapist.

 Skills: HTML / CSS / prepared jQuery and Vue.js components